vianvianc/Social_Network_API/README.md

 I have built an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 I used Express.js for routing, a MongoDB database, and the Mongoose ODM.

-Here is the github repository https://github.com/vianvianc/Social_Network_API Here is a walkthrough video of it funcitoning in Insomnia. https://drive.google.com/file/d/1v6wrsIO051F26HqPVF7TzJw0_WBcsc_y/view
+Here is the github repository https://github.com/vianvianc/Social_Network_API Here is a walkthrough video of it functioning in Insomnia. https://drive.google.com/file/d/1v6wrsIO051F26HqPVF7TzJw0_WBcsc_y/view

 GIVEN a social network API